a-bonnet/pasclang/README.md

 ## The Pseudo-Pascal language

 Pseudo-Pascal is a Pascal dialect which features similar syntax and semantics but has several limitations.
 For example, only single-file programs can be compiled.
-The supported types are integers and booleans and only three built-in functions exist: `readln()` which reads an integer from the standard input as well as `write(x)` and `writeln(x)` where `x` is an integer printer to the standard output with or with no new line.
+The supported types are integers and booleans.
+Only three built-in functions exist: `readln()` which reads an integer from the standard input, `write(x)` and `writeln(x)` where `x` is an integer printed to the standard output (with or with no new line).
 The [test directory](test/) features several examples of programs written in Pseudo-Pascal.
 More examples will be added as features get implemented.
-For those who are not familiar with the language, here is a sample program that computes the given Fibonacci number until 0 is given:
+For those who are not familiar with the language, here is a sample program that computes the given Fibonacci number until we input 0:

 ```pascal
 program